-Gregory is an Assistant Professor of Urban Studies at Saint Peter’s University, founder of the OpenCUNY Academic Medium, and Director of Digital Research for Brooklyn’s Public Scholars at the Public Science Project.
-He is also co-editing (with Suzanne Tamang) a themed issue of The Journal of Interactive Technology and Pedagogy on Media and Methods for Opening Education.
-MORE➧
+Gregory T. Donovan is an Assistant Professor of Sociology and Urban Studies at Saint Peter’s University whose research focuses on the mutual shaping of people, place, and media.
+He received his Ph.D. in Environmental Psychology with a certification in Interactive Technology and Pedagogy from the CUNY Graduate Center, is a founder of the OpenCUNY Academic Medium, Director of Digital Research for Brooklyn’s Public Scholars at the Public Science Project, and currently co-editing (with Suzanne Tamang) a themed issue of The Journal of Interactive Technology and Pedagogy on Media and Methods for Opening Education.

 The MyDigitalFootprint.ORG Project conducted participatory action design research (PADR) with NYC youth to understand & engage their everyday experiences growing up with proprietary media.
 The methods & media developed during this project serve as the empirical core of MyDigitalFootprint.ORG: Young People & the Proprietary Ecologies of Everyday Data.

 ROLE: Principal Investigator

 OpenCUNY is a student-based, open source, and participatory academic medium at the CUNY Graduate Center.
 OpenCUNY has facilitated interactive environments for student organizations, courses and workshops, student-run conferences, graduate research, health initiatives, student activism, personal websites, and an array of Doctoral Students’ Council initiatives.